Type of Sarcoma: Ewing Sarcoma

 The world took an unexpected turn for our family on March 14, 2017.
 Starting in late September 2016, I had a pain in the top of my foot that would occasionally come and go.
 I visited my general doctor and they could not determine an exact cause, possibly some type of arthritis or even gout.

 Fast forward to July 2017.
-I had completed 5 complete rounds of Chemotherapy and it was time for our first scans.
+I had completed five complete rounds of chemotherapy and it was time for our first scans.
 This was important to determine the progress of the disease and also surgical options.
-The scans all showed response to the Chemotherapy and Dr. Clohisy said it best: “your body is responding to those icky drugs.”
+The scans all showed response to the chemotherapy and Dr. Clohisy said it best: “your body is responding to those icky drugs.”
 This was also the first time we heard the real potential of a resection of the big toe and first metatarsal vs. a below the knee amputation.
-We were excited, but would have to wait six weeks for a final MRI the week prior to surgery to confirm.
+We were excited, but would have to wait six weeks for a final MRI, the week prior to surgery, to confirm.

 Blake, Carey, Patrick, Colin, Charlie, and Molly